DEADLINES

 The enrollment deposit deadline is May 1, 2026.

-All admitted students are eligible for Founders Scholarships, which cover full tuition and are awarded on a first-come, first-served basis.
+Limited full-tuition Founders Scholarships are awarded on a first-come, first-served basis to all deposited students who meet eligibility requirements.
 Apply early for the best chance at a scholarship.

 The final deadline to apply for Fall 2026 enrollment is August 1, 2026.